 If your salaried employees do not submit timesheets in Deputy, TOIL cannot accrue automatically.
 That’s because Deputy’s automatic TOIL accrual calculations rely on approved timesheets.

-However, you can still manage TOIL for salaried employees by manually recording accrued TOIL hours during pay runs in Deputy Payroll (AU).
+However, you can still manage TOIL for salaried employees by using the Amend TOIL feature during pay runs in Deputy Payroll (AU).

 The process works like this: